dimanikulin/fva/FVADocMD/LEARNT_AS_SA.md

 - priorities from **business** points of view;
 - and priorities from **architecture** points of view.

-But before filling up that table I had to understand what [Quality Attributes](./QUALITYATTRIBUTES.md) are.
+But before filling up that table I had to understand what [Quality Attributes](./QUALITYATTRIBUTES.md) generally are.

+# Software Architecture

+## Context view
+&nbsp;&nbsp;&nbsp; The first architecture view was context diagram.
+Generally, the [context diagram](./VIEWCONTEXT.md) shows the solution bounds and its interactions with other objects and subjects.
+I used Mermaid.js to create context view diagram.
+Mermaid.js is supported now by GitHub

+## Functional view
+&nbsp;&nbsp;&nbsp; The next architecture view was functional diagram.
+Generally, the [functional view](./VIEWFUNCTIONAL.md) shows the solution components divided by functional purpose and interactions between them. and I used Mermaid.js to create that view diagram again.

+## Deployment view
+DEPLOYMENTAPPROACH.md

 how to work with dependencies + old dependencies